sic-pilot08/NN-from-Scratch/README.md

 # NN-from-Scratch
-An example for creating Neural Network from scratch
+An example for creating Neural Network from scratch for MNIST dataset